 Alternatives to Pegasi Smart Sleep Glasses II

-Retimer ($149) was the first pair of smart light therapy glasses to hit the consumer market.
-A collaboration with Flanders University, Retimer has lots of science behind it, using similar green-blue wavelengths to Pegasi, but sports a slightly wackier design.
+Retimer ($149) is a light therapy wearable borne of a collaboration with Flinders University.
+Retimer has lots of science behind it, using similar green-blue wavelengths to Pegasi, but sports a slightly wackier design.

 Ayo ($299) has a similar design to Pegasi, but uses blue light instead of green.
 The Ayo light therapy glasses feature a handy carrying case which doubles as a wireless charger.